 The right intraocular lens for your eye

 Prior to surgery Dr McKellar will determine what intraocular lens should be implanted.
-This decision is based on both measurements of the patient’s eye and what they want to achieve.
+This decision is based on both measurements of the patient’s eye and what the patient wants to achieve.

 Monofocal lenses are implanted in patients who want to see well at one distance (far or near) without glasses and are happy to wear glasses to see well at other distances.

 Toric intraocular lenses are used to treat significant astigmatism.